French frigate Balny: Development and design

-Designed to navigate overseas, the escort escorts were fully air-conditioned, resulting in appreciated comfort, which was far from being the case for other contemporary naval vessels.
+Designed to navigate overseas, the escorts were fully air-conditioned, resulting in appreciated comfort, which was far from being the case for other contemporary naval vessels.

-A posting on a Aviso-escort was a boarding sought after by sailors because it was a guarantee of campaigning overseas and visiting the country.
+A posting on an Aviso-escort was a boarding sought after by sailors because it was a guarantee of campaigning overseas and visiting the country.

 Four other similar units were built at Ateliers et Chantiers de Bretagne (ACB) in Nantes for the Portuguese Navy under the class name João Belo.

 All French units were decommissioned in the mid-1990s.
 Three ships were sold to the Uruguayan Navy.

 Because a long-range was required for the overseas colonial role of the ships, most of the class was fitted with a 16,000-brake-horsepower (12,000 kW) two-shaft diesel powerplant.
-However Balny was fitted with an experimental CODAG (combined diesel and gas) installation, in which a Turbomeca M38 gas turbine (a modified Atar-8 aero-engine downrated from 15000 bhp to 11500 bhp) was combined with two 3600 bhp AGO VI6 diesels for cruising.The gas turbine and the diesels could be clutched together to drive the single shaft, which was fitted with a 3.6m diameter controllable-pitch propeller.
+However Balny was fitted with an experimental CODAG (combined diesel and gas) installation, in which a Turbomeca M38 gas turbine (a modified Atar-8 aero-engine downrated from 15000 bhp to 11500 bhp) was combined with two 3600 bhp AGO VI6 diesels for cruising.
+The gas turbine and the diesels could be clutched together to drive the single shaft, which was fitted with a 3.6m diameter controllable-pitch propeller.
 The CODAG arrangement took up less space, allowing 100 tons more fuel to be carried and giving a range of 13000 nmi at 10 kn.
 Balny omitted one 100 mm gun turret to accommodate the revised machinery.